Cultural and Community Programs

 Peter Reader, M.F.A., Director

 The Seton Hall Theatre program runs throughout the academic year.
-Four shows are presented September to May.
-Two productions perform on-campus in the newly renovated theatre and two productions perform at the nearby South Orange Performing Arts Center (SOPAC), a state-of-the-art facility that features a new and fully equipped 415 seat proscenium theatre.
+Four shows are presented from September to May.
+Two productions perform on-campus in the newly renovated 160-seat theatre and two productions perform at the nearby South Orange Performing Arts Center (SOPAC), a state-of-the-art facility that features a new and fully equipped 415 seat proscenium theatre.
+All students are eligible to audition.
 Student actors in these shows are directed by a department faculty member or guest artist.
 Shows vary in style from classical to modern.
 The program strives to give students a practical and historical approach to the dramatic arts.
-Performance credit can be earned for participation.
+A performance credit COTR 1620 can be earned for participation.
 All students are eligible to audition.

 Seton Hall University Choir